-This assignment will require the development of a software application with Scribble that implements a single-user game.
-The task will require creating an abstraction of the game state and changing that state as the user plays the game.
-This will require the creation of appropriate data structures to store the game state, the player's movers, and scripts that represent the game rules.
-The software will make decisions with a IF-THEN-ELSE logic, process data using loop-based logic, and display appropriate status updates as the game is played, won or lost.
+This assignment will require the development of a software application or game with Scribble.
+The task will require creating an abstraction of its internal state, and changing that state as the user interacts with the application.
+This will require the creation of appropriate data structures to store the internal state, the user's interaction path (e.g. moves for a game, or commands issued to an app), and scripts that represent the program logic (e.g. game rules or app constraints).
+The software will make decisions with

+IF-THEN-ELSE logic, process data using loop-based logic, and display appropriate UI/status updates (e.g. for a game - state of play, wins, losses; or for an app - output, errors, prompts).

 Students will be asked to answer questions about their own work during an interview scheduled outside the lab class in Week 12.
+Students are expected to abide by good programming practice (including testing and documentation).